gusandrews/Media-Literacy-2013/media-literacy.md

 Session 6, Monday, September 17:

-People read for many reasons, with many perspectives.
-James Gee builds on Saussure's ideas about semiotics.
+**Theories of the Media: Semiotics**

 READ:

 Gee, What Video Games Have To Teach Us About Learning And Literacy, pp 1-4, 13-21, 24-36

-WRITE:

-[Gee definitions exercise ][3]
+Come to class with questions about the reading.
+What didn't you understand?

 Session 7, Thursday, September 20

-**Theories of the Media: Participating in fan cultures**
+**Theories of the Media: Semiotics**

 In class: Meet The Media Show

-Watch Intro, My Hotness Is Pastede On Yey
+DUE:

+[Gee definitions exercise ][3]

+Session 8, Monday, September 24:

+**Theories of the Media: Uses/Gratifications**

+In class: Make groups for next project

 READ:

 Prandstraller_ _(24 pp)

-Session 8, Monday, September 24:

-In class: Make groups for project
+Come to class prepared to talk about Gee and Prandstraller.
+Before reading these pieces, what did the word "fans" mean to you?
+What did these two authors say about fan communities that were new to you?

+WRITE (1 page):

+[Fan production assignment ][5]

 Session 9, Thursday, September 27:

 **Theories of the Media: Effects model**

 Watch in class: The Media Show, Spice Must Flow